AsheraCordova/Core/README.md

 boundsConverter 	| Custom converter which extends [OverlayBoundsConverter](https://raw.githubusercontent.com/AsheraCordova/Plugin_Converter/main/src/com/ashera/converter/OverlayBoundsConverter.java).
 If custom logic is required, extend the OverlayBoundsConverter and register it using new key "overlay_bounds_new" e.g. ConverterFactory.register("overlay_bounds_new", new ExtendedOverlayBoundsConverter());

 ### Custom Keyboard
-The EditText, TextInputlayoutEditText have been extended to add the following attributes to support custom keyboard:
+The EditText and com.google.android.material.textfield.TextInputEditText have been extended to add the following attributes to support custom keyboard:

 Name                	| Description
 -------------       	| -------------